h0ngcha0/bitcoin-gcp-k8s/README.md

-# Bitcoin full node on GCP
+# Bitcoin Full Node on GCP Kubernetes Cluster

 There are [many reasons](https://blog.keys.casa/why-run-a-node/) to run a Bitcoin full node.
 Running it in the cloud has a few extra